Top 10 Most Commonly Spoken Languages in the World

 Hindi is one of the 23 official languages of India, and the most commonly spoken.
 341 million native speakers across dozens of dialects make up this group.

 Arabic is spoken across northern Africa and the Arabian Peninsula.
 With 315 million native speakers , it is a diverse language.
-Arabic is also the only language in the top 10 that is written right to left.
+Arabic is the only language in the top 10 written right to left.

 I’m sure Bengali is a surprising addition to the list for most people.
 But if you’ve spent any time in south-east Asia you’ll know Bengali is spoken in some of the largest cities.
 The people who speak Bengali are spread across West and East Bengal in the western part of the Indian subcontinent.
 228 million native speakers fit into an area smaller than the East Coast of the United States.